altairsix/eventsource/README.md

 security model you've come to know and love with AWS.

 Serverless and accessible were significant design considerations in the creation of this library.
-What AWS can handled, I'd rather have AWS handle.
+What AWS can handle, I'd rather have AWS handle.

 ## Installation